-3.4.5 POWERING OFF
+3.2.5 POWERING OFF

 To prevent accidentally powering off the device while connected, communication needs to be disabled before powering off the STER PMU device.
-Communication can be disabled by pressing in COMMUNICATION SETUP menu, while the communication is active.
+Communication can be disabled by pressing inside the COMMUNICATION SETUP menu, while the communication is active.